-- Current approval: GDP - Scheduled in AOP for 2024/25 operations. - 3 blocks for a total of 15.1 ha are scheduled as contingency for the 2024/2025 timber year. - Approximately 847 m3 or 19 truckloads harvested in the 2023/2024 season remain to be hauled this season. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone and Core Grizzly Bear Zone.
+- Current approval: GDP - Scheduled in AOP for 2025/26 operations - o 2 blocks, 6 ha - Planned blocks are adjacent to Highway 940 (Forestry Trunk Road), near the confluence of Coat Creek and the Livingstone River. - Watercourse buffers are laid out on all identified watercourses as per Table 6 of the OGR.
+No bridge construction planned in this area. - Wildlife zones in this area include the Key Wildlife Biodiversity Zone and Core Grizzly Bear Zone.
 WFC operations comply with OGRs to mitigate potential impacts to wildlife.